michaelisvy/blog-files/05-blog-db-schema-spring-boot-hibernate.md

 # Database schema changes with Spring Boot and Hibernate

 ## Target audience
 This article has been written for people who have at least basic understanding of `Java` and its most common backend frameworks (`Spring Boot`, `Spring`, `Hibernate`...).
-All examples are using MySql and can easily be migrated to a different relational database.
+All examples are using `MySql` and can easily be migrated to a different relational database.

 ## Introduction

 The Java ecosystem gives you a lot of tools to magically update your database schemas.
-Should they be considered as development tools or should they also be used in production?
+Should they be considered as development tools or are they predicable enough to be used with a production database?
 In this first article, we will focus on general best practices and `Hibernate`'s auto-schema generation feature.
 We will explain what we've learned from it and where it is suitable to be used.
 In a subsequent article (to be published soon), we will discuss how database schema changes can be done with a database migration tool such as `Liquibase`.
+All code samples are available in [our dedicated github repository](https://github.com/michaelisvy/java-db-schema-updates).

 ## Setup

-Here we will discuss the various ways to update your database schema in production for a `Spring Boot` / `JPA` / `Hibernate` application in Java.
-All code samples are available in [our dedicated github repository](https://github.com/michaelisvy/java-db-schema-updates).

-Let's first create a new database schema using the `MySql` command-line client:
+Let's first create a new database schema called `addressBook` using the `MySql` command-line client:

 ```
 >mysql -u santa -p